-Williams wraps up early after Lance Stroll takes a spin during F1 debut
+Canadian rookie Lance Stroll remains confident despite spinning out during Formula One debut

 “Unexpected events always come up and you just have to deal with them.
 The car is very complex, there’s not a lot of room for error,” he added.

-“I was actually really confident, really happy in the car on the few laps I did...there’s still plenty of running ahead,” said the youngster, who had tested privately last year using older cars.
+“I was actually really confident, really happy in the car on the few laps I did … there’s still plenty of running ahead,” said Stroll, who had tested privately last year using older cars.

 Stroll has come into Formula One after winning the European Formula Three title last year with 14 race victories.Report Typo/Error